FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Experiments

-We also measure the effectiveness of FedTracker under non-i.i.d settings, which is a common problem in FL.
-The non-identically independent distribution (non-i.i.d) of Clients' data is a prevalent issue in Federated Learning.
-Specifically, the dataset held by the Clients in Federated Learning exhibit substantial heterogeneity in their distributions, where the labels and the number of samples in the training set of the Clients are significantly different.
-Non-i.i.d data adversely affects the efficacy of federated training.
-Following prior works~\cite{yurochkin2019bayesian}, we utilize Dirichlet distribution to generate non-i.i.d data for clients.
-The concentration parameter $\xi \in [0, 1] $ of Dirichlet distribution controls the degree of non-i.i.d.
-The smaller the concentration parameter, the greater the variation between the data distributions of different clients.
+The non-identically independent distribution (non-i.i.d) of Clients' data is a prevalent issue in FL.
+Specifically, the dataset held by the Clients in FL exhibits substantial heterogeneity in their distributions, where the labels and the number of samples in the training set of the Clients are significantly different.

+Non-i.i.d data has a detrimental impact on the effectiveness of FL as it leads to diverse decision boundaries being learned by each Client's model.
+Consequently, the global gradient undergoes significant changes during each aggregation iteration.
+This introduces a potential risk in non-i.i.d settings where the watermark and fingerprints could be erased after aggregation.

+Therefore, in this section, we measure the performance of FedTracker under the non-i.i.d setting.
+Consistent with previous studies~\cite{yurochkin2019bayesian}, we employ the Dirichlet distribution to synthesize non-i.i.d data for Clients in FL.
+The concentration parameter $\xi \in [0, 1]$ of the Dirichlet distribution governs the extent of non-i.i.dness.
+A smaller concentration parameter leads to increased divergence among data distributions across different Clients.